PhilBoileau/scPCA/README.md

 individually proven useful in resolving distinct shortcomings of PCA, neither is capable of simultaneously tackling the issues of interpretability, stability and relevance simultaneously.
-The `scPCA` package implements *sparse constrastive PCA* (Boileau, Hejazi, and Dudoit 2020) to accomplish these tasks in the context of high-dimensional biological data.
+The `scPCA` package implements *sparse contrastive PCA* (Boileau, Hejazi, and Dudoit 2020) to accomplish these tasks in the context of high-dimensional biological data.
 In addition to implementing this newly developed technique, the `scPCA` package implements cPCA and generalizations thereof.

 -----